AstroNvim/astrocommunity/README.md

 ## Contributing

-If you've crafted a plugin configuration and wish to share it with the AstroCommunity, please follow our [Contribution Guidelines](./CONTRIBUTING.md) and submit a pull request.
+If you've written a plugin configuration and wish to add it with the AstroCommunity repository, please follow our [Contribution Guidelines](./CONTRIBUTING.md) and submit a pull request.
 Ensure you've rigorously tested your changes before submission.
-As this isn't an official repository, its stability relies on community contributions.
-We're excited to see how it evolves!
+This isn't an official repository, so its stability relies on community contributions.
+We're excited to see how this project grows and evolves!